Reviewer's Playbook for Agent-Authored Pull Requests¶

 - Workflow files the agent edited to make CI pass without acknowledging the change in the PR description

-Distinguishing Unidiomatic-But-Valid from Fabricated¶
+Distinguishing unidiomatic-but-valid from fabricated¶

-Three diff-level tells separate "agent picked a reasonable unidiomatic approach" from "agent fabricated a contract that does not exist":
+Three diff-level tells separate a reasonable unidiomatic approach from a fabricated one:

-- Unidiomatic but valid — symbols resolve, imports are real, the approach differs from house style but works; comment to align with conventions, do not block
+- Unidiomatic but valid — symbols resolve, imports are real, the approach differs from house style but works; comment to align with conventions, do not block.

-Effort Budget: AI Versus Human PRs¶
+Effort budget: AI versus human PRs¶

-Request a smaller PR (rather than approving as-is) when (GitHub Blog):
+Request a smaller PR rather than approving as-is when (GitHub Blog):

 - Diff touches more than five unrelated files